Staged layoffs at Mount Polley in 2018 will impact 78 jobs - Williams Lake Tribune

 In the second quarter the company will lay off another 26 people, in the third quarter an additional 16 and in the fourth quarter approximately 10 more, he confirmed.

-It is also expected that 39 people who were working under a temporary contract that expires in January 2018 will no longer be working at the mine after next week, Reimer said.
+It is also expected that an additional 39 people who were working under a temporary contract that expires in January 2018 will no longer be working at the mine after next week, Reimer said.

 For the most the part, the restoration work is done by the company, except for dredging of the Springer Pit which has be to be done by experts, Reimer explained.